sir-farfan/thiao/README.rst

   /opt/thiao/bin/Resume fg[0-3]

 After SuspendTime seconds of idle time (no jobs in the queue?)
-SLURM should bring down the hosts automatically runnig SuspendProgram as the SlurmUser.
+SLURM should bring down the hosts automatically running SuspendProgram as the SlurmUser.

 tsub mode:
 -----------

-**First phase**: use tsub.py in the bin directory to submit a job, it is a wrapper programm that does the following:
+**First phase**: use tsub.py in the bin directory to submit a job, it is a wrapper program that does the following:

 #.
 Submit the job received as parameter using sbatch.
 #.
 Retrieve the job id.